-- Ensure that the case is securely labelled, stating the owner's name, school, tutor group and home address - Keep a record at home of the instrument maker's name, model, serial number, approximate value and distinguishing features. - Insure any privately owned instruments; they are usually covered as part of a typical home insurance policy, but may need to be listed, depending on the value - Store the instrument at school in Practice Room 4 (PR4), or in the secure store off the Year 7 dining area.
-If left in PR4, the instrument must be collected before 4.00 pm when the room will be locked.
-A key to the secure store, which costs £5 plus a returnable £20 deposit, is available to all students with instruments.
-Please note that the security of the store depends on the reliability of the users.
+- Ensure that the case is securely labelled, stating the owner's name, school, tutor group and home address. - Keep a record at home of the instrument maker's name, model, serial number, approximate value and distinguishing features. - Insure any privately owned instruments; they are usually covered as part of a typical home insurance policy, but may need to be listed, depending on the value. - Store the instrument at school in the dedicated storeroom in the department music staff can show students where this is.